lgactna/RectangleMappingTool/README.md

 - quotechar = '"'
 - and any other standard settings.

-You can also import coordinates and colors from a CSV file in the format `x1, y1, x2, y2, (ignored), color` - all coordinates are assumed to be pixel coordinates and are converted to `int`; colors are expected to be in the format `(r,g,b)` or say `Default`.
+You can also import coordinates and colors from a CSV file in the format `x1, y1, x2, y2, (ignored), color` - all coordinates are assumed to be pixel coordinates and are converted to `int`; colors are expected to be in the format `r,g,b` (note the lack of parentheses) or say `Default`.
 Fields after color are ignored.

 As implied by the inflexibility of the import function, it's really only meant to redraw rectangles already drawn by this program - this allows you to come back to a drawing and work on it later.
 In the future, perhaps it will figure out where `x1` is even if it's not the first field, or calculate the original conversion handles if `x1_conv` and its brothers are present.
 Right now, however, it's very basic and thus has little documentation devoted to it.